All Products

 Billing

-To ensure data consistency, make sure that data records with the same primary key, business primary key, or unique key are updated only on one of the synchronization nodes.
-If data records are updated on both nodes, DTS responds to conflicts based on the conflict resolution policy that you specify for the data synchronization task.
+To ensure data consistency, make sure that data records with the same primary key, business primary key, or unique key are updated in only one of the database instances in the two-way synchronization.
+If data records are updated on both database instances, DTS the system will apply the conflict resolution policy configured in the task.

-DTS checks and fixes conflicts to maximize the stability of two-way synchronization instances.
+DTS checks and fixes conflicts to maximize the stability of two-way synchronization tasks.
 DTS can detect the following types of conflicts:

 • Uniqueness conflicts caused by INSERT operations